Junix-honor/bolo/README.md

-# Bolo
+# Backup

-Bolo is is a file archiver used for backup.
+Backup is is a file archiver used for backup.